-Fred Coeburn fcoeburn@mecc.edu 276.523.2400 ext.
-285 Tommy Clements, Dean tclements@mecc.edu 276.523.2400 ex.
-431
+Fred Coeburn fcoeburn@mecc.edu 276.523.9056

 LEGAL OFFICE ASSISTING (261)

 The Legal Office Assisting Certificate is designed to prepare students for an entry-level position in a legal office setting.
 Students will gain basic skills in word processing, telephone reception, ethics, and professionalism.
 Specialized legal courses are complemented by several general education courses.
 The Legal Office Assisting Certificate is a milestone for students who plan to pursue the Paralegal Studies Associate of Applied Science degree.